bbauska/UC-Davis-JS-Basics/readme.md

   alt="doStuff - upperString using toUpperCase()." />
 </p>

-Now, I'm going to add a function.
+Now, I&apos;m going to add a function.
 To do that, I would just define a function here.
 Function is the function keyword doStuff, parentheses and curly braces.
 Now, this stuff can just go inside the curly braces, like that.
 Then you have to run the function doStuff.
 We define the function which tells it what it does, then we invoke or call or